Top Posts & Pages

 Let’s coin a new phrase, one any movie lover will instantly “get” thanks to the state of cinema in the Netflix/Amazon/Hulu/Disney+ era.
 What’s a movie we’d describe as “streaming length?”
 It’s one that could stand editing, but run on and … Continue reading

-Nothing in all your or my years of watching movies will prepare you for the utter glee Malcolm McDowell expresses the moment of his “big reveal” in the 1979 WWII action pic, “The Passage.”
-As an SS sadist chasing a … Continue reading
+Nothing in all your or my years of watching movies prepared me for the utter glee Malcolm McDowell expresses the moment of his “big reveal” in the 1979 WWII action pic, “The Passage.”
+As an SS sadist chasing a runaway … Continue reading

 Movie Review: Canadian teen wants to keep her secret, and the baby she sees as “Les Notres (Our Own)”